lucacarniato/IronCorrosionModel/README.md

 To reproduce the results run "OptimizeParameters.m" inside a matlab session.
 Otherwise you can use the script in octave.
 Octave installer can be dowloaded here: https://ftp.gnu.org/gnu/octave/windows/octave-4.2.1-w64-installer.exe.

-The PL variable is used to control the optimization (PL=0, optimiza, PL=1 plot the results).
+The PL variable is used to control the optimization (PL=0, optimize, PL=1 plot the results).
 Make sure the phreeqc.exe and the files sceua.m and cceua.m are inside the working directory.
 These are the files of the Shuffled Complex Evolution (SCE-UA) method.

 https://www.mathworks.com/matlabcentral/fileexchange/7671-shuffled-complex-evolution-sce-ua-method